HONOURS ANIMAL SCIENCE A

 Credit points: 60

 The full Honours program lasts approximately 9 months and commences in early February.
 Both AGR4AHA and AGR4AHB need to be taken up during the one academic year.
 The Honours program includes an original research project which is supervised by a member of staff of the Department.
 A variety of scientific techniques will be learned and students will conduct their research independently with some guidance.
 Scientific communication and thinking skills established during the undergraduate degree will be consolidated and further developed through various workshops and exercises.
-Other components of the program are designed to put to practice the various skills that are essential for a scientist including the writing of a scientific literature review, presentation of an introductory poster and a final research seminar, preparation of a style thesis, and an oral defence of the thesis.
+Other components of the program are designed to put to practice the various skills that are essential for a scientist including the writing of an annotated bibliography and scientific literature review, presentation of introductory and final seminars, participation in an on-line journal club forum, writing of a journal article-style thesis, defence of the thesis and the presentation of a research poster.

 Available to Study Abroad StudentsNo